 The first layer is the base layer and is made to be glossy.
 Subsequent layers might include a couple of protective layers that secure it against heat and make it more smooth and uniform.
 These layers are followed by the thermal layer that contains the print materials.
-The last layers protect the thermal layer, with the backcoat one of those serving this purpose.
+The last layers protect the thermal layer, with the backcoat being one of those that serves this purpose.

-In an industrial setting, the thermal paper would be coated & produced on a massive scale using large molds and massive amounts of mixing materials.
+The first step is called “coating” or “thermal coating”.
+In a giant industrial coating machine, the normal paper would be coated & produced on a massive scale using large molds and massive amounts of mixing synthetic & chemical materials.
 They would then be built into jumbo rolls before they can be cut down to the desired sizes, then we can cut the jumbo rolls into the small finished rolls as per the customer’s requirement.
-You can refer to this article on our website for details about how thermal paper rolls are cut.
+For more details, you can refer to this article on our website to learn more about how thermal paper rolls are cut.

-The cutting process can be repeated to produce rolls of different sizes according to demand from customers.
+The cutting process can be repeated to produce rolls of different sizes according to customer demand.
 After that, the rolls can then be secured against humidity and sunshine by packing them in waterproof pouches.

 The following are some typical ultrasound paper roll sizes:

 ||110mm x 18m

 ||110mm x 20m